 Care plans need to be individualized for each care recipient and it is not at all unusual for each of your elderly parents to have different needs at different times.
 Wherever possible, care arrangements should be put in place for the parent who is in need of the most care.
 For example, if your Mom needs only minimal help, let's say with managing her medications, while your Dad needs help transferring from bed to chair, getting in and out of the shower and dressing, there need to be resources available to help your Dad.

 If not, it's likely that your Mom will try to help him and can injure herself and your Dad in the process.
-Safety is the most important consideration and then you work from there.
+The ability to execute the activities of daily living are primary in drafting a plan of care.
+When choosing a living arrangement, safety is the most important consideration and then you work from there.